Sterling steadies ahead of UK budget | Business

 Sterling steadies ahead of UK budget

-Sterling steadied against the dollar on Wednesday and gained against the euro ahead of the announcement of Britain's budget for the coming fiscal year, which is expected to prop up the economy as it prepares for a reopening from lockdowns.
+Sterling steadied against the dollar on Wednesday and gained against the euro before the announcement of what is expected to be an expansive budget designed to prop up the economy as Britain prepares for a reopening from lockdowns.

-The pound was flat at $1.3967 by 0841 GMT, after falling to its lowest in 2-1/2 weeks on Tuesday.
-It was 0.1% higher to the euro at 86.45 pence.
-In a budget speech at 1230 GMT, finance minister Rishi Sunak will promise to do "whatever it takes", including a five-month extension of a huge jobs rescue plan, to steer the economy through what he hopes will be the final months of COVID restrictions.
+The pound was 0.1% higher at $1.3979 by 1127 GMT, after falling to its lowest in 2-1/2 weeks on Tuesday.
+It was 0.2% higher against the euro at 86.41 pence.
+In a budget speech at 1230 GMT, finance minister Rishi Sunak will promise to do "whatever it takes", including a five-month extension of a huge jobs rescue plan, to steer the economy through what he hopes will be the final months of COVID-19 restrictions.

-"The key focus will clearly be continued support for the economy, as we navigate our way out of lockdown.
-Businesses will be listening closely for the approach to business rates and VAT cuts in the coming months."
-Sterling is the best performing G10 currency this year, up about 2% versus the dollar as investors bet the speed of Britain's vaccination programme will enable a faster reopening of its economy, which suffered its worst annual contraction in 300 years.

-Relief over a last-minute Brexit trade deal signed with the European Union last year and a Bank of England that has pushed back market expectations of negative interest rates has also been beneficial for the currency, which only last week hit its highest in 2-1/2 years.
-Analysts remain bullish, although in the long-term, investors may focus on Britain's debt.

-"Overall, the additional fiscal support announced should underscore the constructive outlook for GBP for 2Q, with further fiscal help facilitating the economic rebound and making GBP the outperformer in the G10 FX space," strategists at ING said in a note to clients.
+"Overall, the additional fiscal support announced should underscore the constructive outlook for GBP for 2Q, with further fiscal help facilitating the economic rebound and making the pound the outperformer in the G10 FX space," strategists at ING said in a note to clients.
 "We expect sterling/dollar to breach the $1.50 level in 2H21 and dips below $1.40 should be faded."

+"The question is how Rishi Sunak will balance the need for short-term support while addressing the long-term problem of the deficit," said Robert Alster, CIO at wealth manager Close Brothers Asset Management, noting speculation over tax rises.
+"As things stand, the budget isn’t expected to have a particularly notable effect on the markets, but investors will be keeping a watchful eye on how Rishi Sunak chooses to steer the nation’s finances in the coming months."

+Relief over a last-minute Brexit trade deal signed with the European Union last year and a Bank of England that has pushed back market expectations of negative interest rates has also been beneficial for the pound, which last week hit its highest in 2-1/2 years.
+Traders will also focus on a speech at 1600 GMT by Silvana Tenreyro, a member of the Bank's rate-setting committee.

+"Ms. Tenreyro represents the more dovish wing at the Monetary Policy Committee and will likely reiterate her support for sub-zero policy rates," said Valentin Marinov, head of G10 FX research at Credit Agricole.
+"To the extent that adds to the headwinds for the UK rates and yields, the pound could struggle to perform."

+Marinov added that the pound is already looking overbought and overvalued and this should leave is vulnerable to corrective moves to the downside.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)